Empire Leicester Square: Foyer refurbishment

 The new foyer was designed by Innebo Architects, with Chapman Taylor as the architect for the project's delivery.

 It involved the replacement of all ceilings and the permanent removal of almost all decorative features, many of which dated from numerous changes made since the 1962 reconstruction and also the 1989 refurbishment.
 Of particular note, the original white marble vestibule wall finishes and the red coloured ceilings with domed features were not reinstated; however, the brass balustrading in the vestibule area was refitted.

 The vestibule stairs now feature LED display modules fitted on their risers, and a large curved display formed from LED display modules is situated at the top of the vestibule.
 Reflective black stretched fabric has been attached to the ceilings, which are heavily accented with decorative features, consisting of coved elements and flat gold coloured squares, lit using much concealed and back LED lighting.

 4DX conversion of the former Screen 2

 The former Screen 2 was converted to a 4DX auditorium, with Chapman Taylor's leisure team as the architect.
 The auditorium was altered to allow for the 4DX installation; all internal finishes were replaced, and the seating, now with a capacity of 136, was fitted to a new stadium stepping, with wider row spacing.

 Screen renumbering

 Concurrent to the lobby areas refurbishment, the screens were renumbered; Screens 5, 4, and 6 are now Screens 1, 2 and 3 respectively, and Screens 7–9 are now Screens 5–7.
-The 4DX, IMAX and Superscreen auditoria—4, 8 and 9 respectively—are normally referenced by name.
+The 4DX, IMAX and Superscreen auditoriums—4, 8 and 9 respectively—are normally referenced by name.

 Refurbishment of other screens

-Screens 1-3 and 5-7 (formerly 5, 4, 6 and 7–9) were reopened in Summer 2018, following refurbishment, which included replacement seating, all (except Screen 3) on a steeper rake.
+Screens 1–3 and 5–7 (formerly 5, 4, 6 and 7–9) were reopened in Summer 2018, following refurbishment, which included replacement seating, all (except Screen 3) on a steeper rake.